rust-lang/rfcs/text/0000-ptr-meta.md

-The new `Thin` trait alias also expanding to [extern types] some APIs that were unnecessarily restricted to `Sized` types because there was previously no way to express pointen-thinness in generic code.
+The new `Thin` trait alias also expanding to [extern types] some APIs that were unnecessarily restricted to `Sized` types because there was previously no way to express pointer-thinness in generic code.

 [lib]: https://play.rust-lang.org/?version=nightly&mode=debug&edition=2015&gist=bbeecccc025f5a7a0ad06086678e13f3